 Laura has been singing since she was in the back car seat of her parents' '72 Chevelle.
 "Being able to choose a cassette tape on a road trip was one of my favorite activities.
 Elton John, Billy Joel, and the Eagles were on my radar and chosen frequently."
 Being the southern girl that she is, Laura grew up singing in church along with taking piano and violin lessons.
 Laura was awarded a small voice scholarship to Erskine College, but it was not enough to sway her to major in music.
 "I was terrified of music theory, so I chose not to pursue music as my major.
 I do regret that at times."
 Going on to obtain a bachelors and then a masters in the field of education, Laura has had a successful career as a teacher and won numerous awards.
 However, it is through teaching and telling her students to go after their dreams that she realized she needed to practice what she preached.
 Through a chance karaoke night and wise counsel of close friends, Laura was encouraged to develop her singer-songwriter side.
 "I was so afraid of what others would think, or say to myself that I wasn't as talented as ________(fill in the blank with the plethora of talented artists out there) that I should not even try.
 I had to get past that and realize that what I create is original and needs release!"
 Laura was also heavily influenced by the 90s explosion of SC artists.
 "I remember hearing talks about 'Hootie and the Blowfish' in high school, and then Edwin McCain came onto the scene a few years later.
 Then, it was by seeing Edwin perform, that I was introduced to the incredible, 'Jump, Little Children'!
 There was an amazing scene here... and not to forget, Danielle Howle, Drivin n Cryin, and Cravin Melon...it was a wonderful time for music in South Carolina."

-Fast forward to 2015, singer-songwriter, Nick Evangelista decided to join the band.
+Singer-songwriter, Nick Evangelista decided to join the band in 2015.
 'Twas kismet upon meeting one Sunday at the Chapman Cultural Center for a Music Mosaic performance.
 The band just knew the styles would align and have been playing together ever since.
 Nick, a former member of the 80s band, Signals, has always kept music a part of his life and wowed the Upstate with his troubadour talents.
 He left the band in 2018 to pursue his own solo projects.